eag1ex/ics-calendar/README.md

 #### Micro Services
 List of services that run under the hood:

-*  **Server** : Independant Express.js server that imports all assets, barebone authentication is implemented but not inforeced.
+*  **Server** : Independent Express.js server that imports all assets, barebone authentication is implemented but not enforced.
 *  **ICS** : Module that controls logic and operation of the application, it imports `xdb` and implements the middleware: `StateHandler` for status response management.
 *  **XDB** : Mock database manager, imports all data, its managed by `ICS`
 *  **StatusHandler** : Middleware that handles status codes and message response, available examples in `./tests/**`